Employee & Group Benefits

 There are many financial advisers or insurance agents who claim to offer group benefit packages to their clients, although in many circumstances, these advisers do not specialize in the benefits marketplace.
 This typically leads to the lack of proper education, recommendations, and inflated premiums for clients.

-Jack Larmond the founder and principal of J.W.
-Larmond Life Insurance & Benefits is a consultant of The Benefits Company.
+Jack Larmond the founder and principal of JWL Benefits is a consultant of The Benefits Company.
 Operating as an independent consulting firm, The Benefits Company has access to over 15 suppliers and every funding mechanism available.
 The Benefits Company assists, guides and protects clients through all of the various phases of their benefit and retirement programs.

 “The Benefits Company provides you with your best opportunity to lower long term costs through superior customer service and effective planning.”